Tidy Up Your Office with this DIY Pegboard Storage Display

 Prep the plywood for a smooth finish.
 Less expensive plywood will require more prep work, but if you spend a little more and start with marine grade plywood, you'll have less prep work.
 Sand the entire surface of the board with a sanding block or handheld sander before priming so paint will go on evenly.
 Wipe the plywood clean with a tack cloth to remove dust.
 Prime and paint plywood with a brush or roller.
 Keep the color a simple white or make a statement with bright paint color.
 Let the paint dry overnight.

 Place dowel pieces into holes, using three dowels for the short shelf, four dowels for each long shelf, and two dowels for the copper pipe.
 Put the remaining dowel in a hole to serve as a hook.
-Lean the board against a wall, or mount it by driving 3-inch screws into a stud (or use hollow-wall anchors).
 To keep the copper pipe in place, wrap a rubber band around the pegs it rests on.